JohnTheAnalyst/Google-Data-Analytics-Capstone/README.md

 strategic planning, and experience in carrying out analytical work and research projects.
-Furthermore, I am a Google-certified data analyst with an excellent understanding and proficiency of platforms for effective data analyses, including SQL, Excel, Power BI, Python and R.
+Furthermore, I am a Google-certified data analyst with an excellent understanding and proficiency of platforms for effective data analyses, including SQL, Excel, Power BI, Python, Tableau and R.

 ## Table of Contents
 * [Introduction](#Introduction)